kabarton62/cybersec-tools-I/virtualization_linux/exercise2.md

 ssh -i /home/kbarton/id_rsa kbarton@35.100.100.10
 ```

-**Action: Capture a screenshoot of the SSH connection with your SSH client. **
+**Capture a screenshoot of the SSH connection with your SSH client. **